SilbigerLab/Mesocosm_User_Manual/chapters/09-apex_fusion_guide.md

     1. Open the web browser for the apex data you want to downlaod
     1. Wait for the page to fully load (the top line of the page will read "This XML file does not appear to have any style information associated with it.
 The documnet tree is shown below.")
     1. Right click somewhere on the webpage and click Save As.
     1. Save your file in an accesible location or in your R workspace with a name identifying the apex unit and date.
+        1. Manually type .csv to save the file as a csv instead of an xml file.
-Ex.
-39106_191127d6.csv identifies Apex_39106, that data starts on 11-27-2019, and that data is saved for up to 6 days after the start date (12-3-2019).
-Manually type .csv to save the file as a csv instead of an xml file.
+        1. Ex.
+39106_191127d6.csv identifies Apex_39106, the saved data starts on 11-27-2019, and the data is saved through 6 days after the start date (through 12-3-2019).

     1. Refer to [Mesocosm_Environmental_Data/Datalog_Data_Tidy.R](https://github.com/SilbigerLab/Mesocosm_Environmental_Data/blob/master/Datalog_Data_Tidy.R) for a guide to clean up the data into a usable format.

 <a name="Update"></a> **Update System**